the94air/larastrator/README.md

 7. `vue-good-table` NPM package.

 ## Browser support
 Larastrator supports the latest, stable releases of all major browsers and platforms.
-On Windows, we support Internet Explorer 11 / Microsoft Edge.
+On Windows, it support Internet Explorer 11 / Microsoft Edge.

 ## installation